 |Idaho Department of Health and Welfare||Website | 877-456-1233||The Idaho Department of Health and Welfare provides healthcare services if you qualify based on income.|

 Learn More From Our Sources

-- Medicare | Medicare Advantage Plans work? | Last accessed January 2022
+- Medicare | How do Medicare Advantage Plans work? | Last accessed January 2022

 - Medicare | How Original Medicare works | Last accessed January 2022

 - Medicare | Joining a Health or Drug Plan | Last accessed January 2022

 - Medicare | Preferred Provider Organization (PPO) | Last accessed January 2022

 - Medicare | Private Fee-for-Service (PFFS) Plans | Last accessed January 2022

 - Medicare | Special Needs Plans (SNP) | Last accessed January 2022